afterpay/sdk-ios/README.md

 The [example project][example] demonstrates how to include an Afterpay payment flow using our prebuilt UI components.

+# Building

+The Afterpay SDK uses [Mint][mint] to install and run Swift command line packages.
+This has been pre-compiled and included in the repository under the [`Tools/mint`][mint-directory] directory, meaning it does not need to be installed or managed externally.
+Mint will automatically download the packages it manages on demand.

+Building the project is as simple as cloning the repository, opening [`Afterpay.xcworkspace`][afterpay-workspace] and building the `Afterpay` target.
+The example project can be built and run via the `Example` target.

 # Contributing

 Contributions are welcome!
 Please read our [contributing guidelines][contributing].